Line Interactive vs Online UPS: Which system is right for you?

 Therefore, with the exception of the EnterprisePlus LCD, Minuteman’s line interactive units offer a simulated sine wave while the online UPSs have true sine wave output across all units.

-Learn more about sine wave differences and benefits here: https://minutemanups.com/support/pwr_un10.php
+Learn more about sine wave differences and benefits here: Sine Wave vs. Simulated Sine Wave

 How to Decide

-While an online UPS is the top of the line protection available, it can be costly.
+While an online UPS is a top-of-the-line protection, it can be costly.
 These units are best suited for sensitive mission-critical equipment that handles very sizable amounts of power.
 Many people are looking for great protection that won’t hurt the budget too much, which is where the line interactive units come into play.
 Line interactive UPSs are a great balance between protection and quality.
 Minuteman’s line interactive UPSs range from 500VA to 3000VA to ensure the right fit for every system.

-Minuteman’s on-line Endeavor Series offers units with true sine wave output and AC-DC-AC conversion ranging from 1-10kVA, making it ideal for sensitive, high-powered equipment.
+Minuteman’s online Endeavor LCD Series offers units with true sine wave output and AC-DC-AC conversion ranging from 1-10kVA, making it ideal for sensitive, high-powered equipment.
 Minuteman’s line interactive UPSs have simulated sine waves with voltage regulation, making them a great compromise between cost and quality.